Black Bean Chilli with Avocado Salsa

 After that, take the casserole, heat half the oil in it and cook the onions, garlic, coriander stalks and chillies gently for about 5 minutes.

 While the meat finishes cooking, make the salsa.
 Skin the tomatoes by pouring boiling water over them, then leaving for exactly 1 minute before draining and slipping the skins off when they're cool enough to handle.
-You can watch how to here.
+You can watch how to do this in our Online Cookery School Video on the right.
 Then cut each tomato in half and, holding each half over a saucer, squeeze gently to extract the seeds.
 Now chop the tomato flesh as finely as possible.

 Next, halve the avocado, remove the stone, cut each half into 4 and peel off the skin.